Media Jobs In New England

 • Planning special sections and glossy lifestyle magazine topics and assigning stories.

-The ideal candidate has the willingness to learn new skills and likes moving at a quick pace.
-They will have good news judgment and a desire to maintain an awareness of what’s happening in local communities, the region, and the state.
+The ideal candidate has a willingness to learn new skills and likes moving at a quick pace.
+They will have a good news judgment and a desire to maintain an awareness of what’s happening in local communities, the region and the state.
 The ideal candidate is also organized with good time management.

 The Concord Monitor is committed to creating an inclusive workplace and welcomes the opportunity to diversify our newsroom.
 We are willing to consider qualified candidates regardless of years of experience for this role.